 You'll need to fill out the Unaccompanied Minor Request for Carriage form at the airport ticket counter on the day of departure.
 The form must remain with the child during the flight.

 Is your child traveling internationally?

-When you make the reservation, please note if you plan to drop off or meet an unaccompanied minor.
-You can get a pass at the ticket counter to accompany the child to the gate (U.S. cities only).
+When making the reservation, note if you'll be dropping off or meeting an unaccompanied minor.
+You can obtain a pass at the ticket counter to accompany the child to the gate (U.S. cities only).
 Please arrive early and plan to stay in the gate area until the child's flight has departed.

-If airport security prohibits non-ticketed passengers from entering the gate area, US Airways personnel will accompany the minor to the gate.
+If airport security prohibits non-ticketed passengers from entering the gate area, our personnel will accompany the child to the gate.

 You must show a government-issued photo ID when you pick up an unaccompanied minor.
-You can get a pass at the ticket counter to meet the child at the gate (U.S. cities only).
+You can obtain a pass at the ticket counter to meet the child at the gate (U.S. cities only).

 If a flight changes or is cancelled, we'll call the person meeting the child and arrange alternate transportation if needed.
 Otherwise, we'll contact the parent/guardian who escorted the child to the departure airport.

 Tips & suggestions

 - If the child has not flown before, take a trip to the airport.
 Point out the identifiable uniforms of our representatives.